Everybody’s “favorite” time of year is here once again. It’s tax time.

 - Federal Cost: $79.99 for a limited time (Full Price is $104.99)

 To save you money, H&R Block will determine if you can file a Schedule C-EZ first.
 They will prompt you to upgrade if you have a complex self-employment tax situation.

 One benefit of being self-employed is that you can deduct certain expenses that W-2 employees can’t.
 To help you find every possible deduction, H&R Block helps you find eligible business deductions, asset depreciation, and startup costs to lower your taxable income.

-With Tax Pro Review, you complete your return yourself and a tax expert reviews it before sending it to Washington.
+With Basic Online Assist, you complete your return yourself and a tax expert reviews it before sending it to Washington.

 The other virtual tax prep option is Tax Pro Go.
 This is most similar to walking into your local H&R Block office to file your taxes.
 Since it takes place online, it can be cheaper and more convenient if you have a busy schedule.

 With Tax Pro Go, the tax expert completes your tax return for you.
 This is ideal for complex returns where you deduct asset depreciation or payroll expenses.

 When you choose Tax Pro Go, you are matched with a tax professional who has expertise the state you are filing in and best suited for your particular situation.
 Then you simply drag and drop your tax documents via their online dashboard and you can also schedule a live call or chat with someone if you have any questions.